livepoll/live-poll-api/SECURITY.md

 Please follow the guideline below to get in touch with us, even if you're not sure, if your issue is regarding the data security.

 ## Reporting a Vulnerability
-**Please do not open GitHub issues for security vulnerabilities, cause they are publicly accessible!!!**
+**Please do not open GitHub issues for security vulnerabilities since they are publicly accessible!!!**

 Instead, contact us per mail.
 We guarantee a response within two workdays and a security patch as fast as possible.